-SUMMARY OF RMC'S WORK DURING THE
+SUMMARY OF RMC'S WORK DURING THE FINANCIAL YEAR

-FINANCIAL YEAR In FY2024, both the global and Malaysian economies experienced modest growth over FY2023, with inflation showing signs of stabilisation.
+In FY2024, both the global and Malaysian economies experienced modest growth over FY2023, with inflation showing signs of stabilisation.
 However, persistent geopolitical and trade tensions continued to exert pressure on commodity prices and escalate costs across the supply chain.
 In Malaysia, the Government's continuous efforts to rationalise subsidies and raise minimum wage in support of lower income groups have also contributed to the rising cost of doing business.
 The Group anticipates that the current economic conditions will continue in FY2025.

 Amidst this dynamic and challenging landscape, Management has proactively assessed and monitored shifts in the Group's operating environment.
-By identifying and managing key risks at both the enterprise and operational levels, the Group has taken various strategic and operational measures to mitigate risk exposures and on key matters deliberated and decisions made during RMC meetings.
-This report, a standing agenda item in scheduled Board meetings, ensures that the Board remains informed of critical developments.
-Further details of the RMC's deliberations are shared with the Board minimise its potential impacts on business performance.
+By identifying and managing key risks at both the enterprise and operational levels, the Group has taken various strategic and operational measures to mitigate risk exposures and minimise its potential impacts on business performance.